 Ask my mother and she’ll be the first one to tell you I have a shopping problem.
 I don’t know when exactly it started but since at least 8th or 9th grade I kinda lived by the “see it, want it, buy it” philosophy of shopping.
+It never helped when stores had those really tempting complete shop fittings that make you want to buy even more.
 This of course caused massive problems like maxed out credit cards and closets.
 I knew I needed to make a change but part of the problem with being a fashion blogger was always showing the latest and greatest trends.
 It was expensive to say the least.

 Sometime around the start of 2017 I noticed my friend and fellow blogger Claire Brown was doing a Can’t Shop, Won’t Shop challenge and I boom, it was like the sky parted and a big light was shining down, this was it.
 See I love a good challenge so this was what I needed to hopefully curb my desire to shop till I drop.